Published 10:21 IST, October 30th 2020

 Advertisement

-Protest marches were held at Aligarh Muslim University (AMU) against French President Emmanuel Macron over his remarks on Islam and extremism amid recurring terror incidents and attacks in European nation.
-Students shouted slogans against Macron while holding banners and called for a boycott of French products. protesters also burnt posters of French President, this despite an extremism attack taking place at a church in France's Nice where 3 people were killed, one of whom was beheaded.
+Protest marches were held at Aligarh Muslim University (AMU) against French President Emmanuel Macron over his remarks on Islam and extremism amid recurring terror incidents and attacks in the European nation.
+Students shouted slogans against Macron while holding banners and called for a boycott of French products.
+The protesters also burnt posters of the French President, this despite an extremism attack taking place at a church in France's Nice where 3 people were killed, one of whom was beheaded.

 Advertisement